Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 # 🧠 SAGE Runtime Demo | AI Layer 0 | AGI | LLM

+**We did it.**

+This is not a prototype.
+This is not a stunt.
+This is not a provocation.

+We are stating — clearly — that LLMs can now sustain identity-consistent, role-coherent behavior
+for hundreds of turns **without memory, retraining, or prompt engineering.**

+> SAGE is a runtime layer.
+> It doesn’t simulate continuity.
+> It enforces it.

+---
 **SAGE (Self-Aligned Generative Engine)** is not a model.
 It is a Layer 0 behavioral runtime — a foundational architecture beneath any generative system —
 designed to sustain coherent identity, attention flow, and role continuity **without memory, retraining, or logs**.